 Basically, it’s too cold for most of the country to be eating cold things (or wanting to at least), but you still want to spring back from the decadent meals of the holidays.
 That’s what makes the casserole perfect for this time of year!

 Oh, and I can’t forget to mention that I’m going to have some FABULOUS bloggers guest posting on Vegan Yack Attack this month!
 These people are all amazing and I truly can’t wait to show you what recipes they have to offer.
 No to mention, the recipes will all be healthy to help us start the new year off right!

-- Salt & Black Pepper to Taste
+- Salt & black pepper, to taste

 - Preheat your oven to 375F.
 Place the two squash halves, cutside-down, into a large baking dish.
-Fill the baking dish with a ¼” of water and poke holes in the rinds of the squash, using a fork.
+Fill the baking dish with a 1/4" of water and poke holes in the rinds of the squash, using a fork.